digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 You can select which segment to view and scroll through the memory words (as in the online Venus version).

+Now you can also click the memory you want to modify and enter anything you want!

 ### Accessing registers

 You can change the registers by clicking on their value, update the value and